Skip to content

 C10H covers chemical processes for acetylene production using wet methods, primarily through the reaction of calcium carbide with water.
 This subclass encompasses the equipment, reaction conditions, and purification techniques essential to acetylene generation via hydrolysis.
 Typical inventions include carbide reactors, acetylene scrubbers, and systems for removing impurities such as phosphine and hydrogen sulfide from the product gas.
 This classification excludes dry methods of acetylene production and other synthesis routes for acetylene (covered elsewhere in C10).

-Glossary: Wet methods for acetylene production Traditionally acetylene is manufactured from calcium carbonate (limestone) and coal.
+Wet methods for acetylene production Traditionally acetylene is manufactured from calcium carbonate (limestone) and coal.
 The calcium carbonate is first converted into calcium oxide and the coal into coke, then the two are reacted together to form calcium carbide and carbon monoxide: CaO + 3C → CaC 2 + CO Calcium carbide (calcium acetylide) and water are then reacted by any of several methods to produce acetylene and calcium hydroxide, by a reaction discovered by Friedrich Wöhler in 1862.
-CaC 2 + 2H 2 O → Ca(OH) 2 + C 2 H 2 | Limiting references: Purification of acetylene
+CaC 2 + 2H 2 O → Ca(OH) 2 + C 2 H 2

 Related Keywords